Your company collects valuable data. It then pays to store that valuable data. But getting access to it? Well, that’s the often hardest part.

 Often, the main cause of data silo build up is a lack of cross-department communication.
 Whether this stems from distrust or simply because departments are unaware that the data they hold has the potential to be useful to other departments.
 By opening up the channels of communication, and making each department aware of companywide goals you can begin to clear up unintentional data silos.

 For organisations who have a high demand for access to analytics, understanding the complexity of the data that needs to be analysed is key.
 After all, your analytics are only as good as the data behind them.
 If your analytics aren’t supported by an active data management architecture you aren’t going to be able to develop a competitive analytic strategy.

 Preparation is vital if you truly want to solve your data silo problem.
 The best way to get insight from your data is to prepare it effectively.
 This includes cleansing, shaping and enriching your data to bring it up to the same standard.
 Often, data in a silo situation exists in a variety of structured and unstructured forms.
 Varied data means that more time needs to be spent preparing it before it can be put to use.

 At AI we specialise in helping organisations take control of their unstructured data, reducing risk and increasing productivity.
-If you want to begin understanding your data, take advantage of our free data profiling and analysis.
+If you want to begin understanding your data, talk to us today about AI.DATALIFT.
 Start building a clearer picture of the unstructured data lurking in your data stores and begin the process of getting rid of your data silos today.